Jodi Page

 OLYMPUS DIGITAL CAMERA

-If you were one of the lucky ones with stage 1 or 2 of pleural mesothelioma and the cancer hadn’t spread then surgery was your only option.
+If you were one of the luck mesothelioma patients with stage 1 or 2 of pleural mesothelioma and the cancer hadn’t spread then surgery was your only option.
 The type of surgery that was spoken of was an extrapleural pneumonectomy.
 A surgeon would cut into your back and along the side of your body forming a J starting by your shoulder blade and ending in the middle of your side straight down from your armpit.

 One of your ribs would/could be cut out.
 The lung would be removed along with the pleural in your chest cavity as well as your lymph nodes on that side.
 You would also have part of your diaphragm removed and replaced with a gore-tex patch.
 It is a long surgery and is very difficult to recover from.